ScriptBasic/WinPBX/docs/Oxygen/Operators.md

 x ||= 1
 ```

+The logical OR operator (||) returns the boolean value true if either or both operands is true and returns false otherwise.
+The operands are implicitly converted to type bool prior to evaluation, and the result is of type bool.
+Logical OR has left-to-right associativity.

+The operands to the logical OR operator need not be of the same type, but they must be of integral or pointer type.
+The operands are commonly relational or equality expressions.

+The first operand is completely evaluated and all side effects are completed before continuing evaluation of the logical OR expression.

+The second operand is evaluated only if the first operand evaluates to false (0).
+This eliminates needless evaluation of the second operand when the logical OR expression is true.
 # <a name="booleanxorandassign"></a>Logical XOR and Assign Operator (^^=)

 Performs a logical XOR operation and assigns the result to a variable.